 21 Supreme Court of Canada, Re Secession of Québec, [1998] 2 S.C.R.
 217, p.
-222.
+222

-International Fact-Finding Mission on the Conflict in Georgia arrived at the conclusion that 'Abkhazia was not allowed to secede from Georgia under International Law, because the right to self-determination does not entail a right to secession'.22 The extent of the right to secession and especially the extent, and the very existence of the so called remedial secession,23 remain controversial under current international law.24 In any case, even a remedial secession would only be an option of last resort in a situation where a people's right to internal self-determination has been persistently and massively violated and all other means have failed.
-Such secession would thus have to be based on material conditions, and also be pursued in an orderly procedure.
+International Fact-Finding Mission on the Conflict in Georgia arrived at the conclusion that 'Abkhazia was not allowed to secede from Georgia under International Law, because the right to self-determination does not entail a right to secession'.22 The extent of the right to secession and especially the extent, and the very existence of the so-called remedial secession,23 remain controversial under current international law.24 In any case, even a secession would only be an option of last resort in a situation where a people's right to internal self-determination has been persistently and massively violated and all other means have failed.
+Such a secession would thus have to be based on the mentioned material conditions and also be pursued in forms and procedures satisfying international law.

-27. If a people would seek to secede from a state under the given narrow conditions, exercising its right to self-determination, it would be free to decide whether it will establish a new state or become a part of an already existing one.
+27. If a people sought to secede from a state under the given narrow conditions, exercising its right to self-determination, it would be free to decide whether it will establish a new state or become a part of an already existing one.
 A state that would unify with such an entity or would incorporate it into its territory, would not act in violation of international law.